vkeggers/DeNovo-Nematode-Pipeline/README.md

 <summary>Quality Check</summary>

 We use QUAST and BUSCO to check the quality of our genome assemblies.
+There are two ways of doing this: module load from the hpc, or creating a conda environment.
+As of July 18, 2023, the modules were not on the hpc.
+To check if they are, type 'module avail busco', or 'module avail quast'.
+To see if you have conda type 'conda --help'.
+If it the command isn't recognized then you need to get conda.
+I have downloaded anaconda from source but there is an anaconda module on the hpc and you can use other programs like mamba or miniconda.
+Take your pick.

+**BUSCO**

+``
+conda create -n busco #-n is telling it to create an environment named busco conda activate busco #start up the environment.
+Your username should be replaced by the name of the environment. conda install -c bioconda busco #install busco in the environment using the bioconda channel ``

 </details>